 Edward and Mary had at least six children:

-• Lydia Green (1786-????), my 4th great-grand aunt.
+- Lydia Green (1786-????), my 4th great-grand aunt.
 Lydia was born on 3 February 1786 and baptised two days later at St Paul’s Church, Norwich.
 I’m not sure what happened to her but she may have been the Lydia Green who married Charles Watts in Great Yarmouth on 20 January 1812.
-However, there are other women by the name in the area so I cannot be sure.
+However, there were other women by the name in the area so I cannot be sure.

-• Robert Green (1788-1864), my 4th great-grand uncle.
+- Robert Green (1788-1864), my 4th great-grand uncle.
 Robert was born on 15 April 1788 and baptised on 20 April at St Paul’s Church, Norwich.
 He married Frances Symonds on 27 April 1818 at St Nicholas’s Church, Great Yarmouth.
 She was born on 30 September 1792 in Winterton, Norfolk, a village eight miles north of Yarmouth, and was, incidentally, the sister of my 4th great-grandfather Charles Symonds.
 Robert was a fisherman according to the 1841 census, which showed him at St John’s Buildings in Yarmouth with his wife.
-Ten years later they were at 5 St John’s Place, the record listing their grandson Charles Saunders, mariner Samuel Goodwin from Yarmouth and James Bowing, a Ramsgate-born fishing smack proprietor.
+Ten years later they were at 5 St John’s Place, the record listing their grandson Charles Saunders, mariner Samuel Goodwin from Yarmouth and James Bowing, a Ramsgate-born fishing smack proprietor, as staying with them.
 The latter two were visitors and it’s possible Robert worked with or for them.
-The 1861 census records Robert and Frances with their daughter Elizabeth Saunders and her children at Napoleon Place in Yarmouth.
+The 1861 census recorded Robert and Frances with their daughter Elizabeth Saunders and her children at Napoleon Place in Yarmouth.
 By 1864 Robert was in the Fisherman’s Hospital in the town, where he died in the summer.
 He was buried on 4 July.
 Frances died the following year at Row 109 in Yarmouth and was buried on 20 June 1865.
 They had two known children:

-• Mary Green (1790-????), my 4th great-grand aunt.
+- Mary Green (1790-????), my 4th great-grand aunt.
 Mary Green was born on 20 April 1790 in Norwich, Norfolk, and baptised on 30 April at St Paul’s Church, Norwich, on the 30th.
 I’ve yet to track her down after that – there are too many Mary Greens in the records.

-• William Green (1799-????), my 4th great-grandfather.
+- William Green (1799-????), my 4th great-grandfather.
 He was the first of the children to be born in Great Yarmouth.
 See above.